 To ensure your 4 carat diamond is radiant and brilliant, and will maintain its value, follow our recommendations:

-Make the search for a 4 carat diamond ring easier and less stressful by using our guide.
+Make the search for a 4 carat diamond ring easier and less stressful by using our guide above.